man with solar panels

 How much are you looking to spend?

-It is really important to get multiple quotes before making a purchase decision.
-The only thing worse than getting an unreliable battery is paying a ridiculous amount of money for said unreliable battery.
+It’s important to get multiple quotes from installers and suppliers before making a purchase decision.
+The only thing worse than getting an unreliable battery is paying a ridiculous amount of money for it.

 Case Study: Solar Battery Storage